oxy86/cf-react/README.md

 ## Configure and publish

-Edit wrangler.toml file and add your cloudflare Account Id in the key `account_id`.
+Edit the `wrangler.toml` file and add your Cloudflare Account Id (in key `account_id`).
 You may find this id on you Account Home (the screen you see after you login to Cloudflare) and then clicking Workers.
-It’s on the right hand side.
-It is ok to leave that Account ID in a public repo, as no action can be taken on your behalf without a corresponding API Token / Key, which should always be secret.
+Note: It is ok to leave that Account ID in a public repo, as no action can be taken on your behalf without a corresponding API Token / Key, which should always be secret.

 Also, there is a `bucket` key in the wrangler.toml that indicates the "build" folder that Sites will deploy to Workers. `create-react-app` uses a folder named `build`.
 So, we need to change the `bucket` key in wrangler.toml to `build`: